 - Scalping, range trading, and news-based trading are a few of the different types of intraday strategies used.

-Intraday Meaning Conclusion
+Intraday Meaning Final Thoughts

 Undoubtedly, it requires dedication, hard work, patience, quick wit, and the desire to learn if you want success in intraday trading.